rszakats/simple_fits_viewer/README.md

 - Can't handle fits cubes.
 - Only can display the first header.
-- Only can save the image in png format and the text in plain text.
+- Only can save the image to png format and the text in plain text.

 ## Known problems